mooreds/docs-1/get-started/quickstart.md

 * Click the **Add key** button, select `google_sheets`, and authorize.

 This uses the keys you've just personally provided in the context of running the application in production for other users.

-TO DO: does his apply to all of your applications in transposit?

-To learn more about authentication options, see [Authentication](building/authentication.md).
+To see more authentication options, refer to [Authentication](building/authentication.md).

 ## 8. Putting it all together

-TO DO: what we're doing here
+Now you're ready to have your hosted application display the results of your new operation.

 * Return to your application's code
 * Go to your hosted app template by clicking on the **Page template** section
 * Replace `var operation = "helloworld";` with `var operation = "get_user_messages";` (line 42 in the hosted app page markup).
 * Click **Preview** to see the results.
-Note that any time you make a change to code or to the template, you need to click this preview button to see the changes.
-Reloading the preview will not work.
+(Note that any time you make a change to code or to the template, you need to click this button again to see the changes in the preview.
+Reloading the preview will not work.)
 * Now that you see that it working in the preview, return to Transposit and commit your code changes so that you'll see it in the public link that you can once again access from your application manual.

-TO DO: if you get the following error, you've probably forgotten to add your own emails to the spreadsheet. steps to do that and try again
+You should now see printed any data from the spreadsheet rows where you were listed as the data owner!

+{% hint style="warning" %}If you get an error ("There are no spreadsheet rows available to `your email`."), you will need to return to your spreadsheet, make sure at least one of the emails in the left column is your own, and refresh your application.
+{% endhint %}

 ## 9. Making it available to everyone

-By default your hosted app is available to only you.
-To make it available to more people, either add users to the whitelist or make it public.
+By default, your hosted app is available to only you.
+To make it available to more people, either add users to the whitelist or make it public:

 * Click **Authentication** in the navigation.
 * You can choose **Allow sign in from any Google account**, or add your GSuite domain name, or add individual email addresses to the whitelist.